wavelab/libwave/docs/ref/geometry/frame_templates.md

 ```

 ### But how are the error messages?
-They might be.
 For the above incorrect example, gcc spits out
 ```
 main.cpp: In function ‘int main()’: main.cpp:81:26: error: no match for ‘operator*’ (operand types are ‘FramedRotation<main()::B, main()::A>’ and ‘FramedVector<main()::C>’)